AnirudhKatoch/Electro-Thermal-Lifetime-Assessment-for-Inverter-Semiconductors-IGBTs-and-Diodes/README.md

 2. **Yunting Liu et al. (2020)** — *Aging Effect Analysis of PV Inverter Semiconductors for Ancillary Services Support*,
    *IEEE Open Journal of Industry Applications*.
-   → Provides the electro-thermal coupling model for PV inverters under reactive power operation and defines how temperature swings relate to inverter control and mission profiles.
+   → Provides the electro-thermal coupling model for inverters under reactive power operation and defines how temperature swings relate to inverter control and mission profiles.

 Together, these studies form the **scientific backbone** of this Python implementation.